Kota Pagatan

-Kota Pagatan (other names: Pagattan/Pegattan) is a town located in the regency of Kusan Hilir, Tanah Bumbu, Tanah Bumbu, Kalimantan Selatan province, Indonesia.
+Kota Pagatan (other names: Pagattan/Pegattan) is a town located in the Kusan Hilir District, in Tanah Bumbu Regency, Kalimantan Selatan province, Indonesia.

 Landmarks

 Pantai Pagatan

 Pagatan has an exotic beach, so-called Pagatan Beach.
 Not only people from this region, but also from Banjarmasin (the capital city of Kalimantan Selatan) visit this place for refreshing and recreation.
 This place also becomes the place for any cultural event, especially the annual event Maccera tasi (Buginese language: Party of the Sea).